BrunoPoiano/imgeffects/README.md

 # image-effects
-Image effects algorithms in Go
+Collection of image effects algorithms written in Go